 Dental Bridges – Rocky Mount, NC

-If you’ve lost teeth due to accident, injury, or gum disease, Dr. Belton or Dr. Schrimper can create a permanent dental bridge to fully restore your smile.
+If you’ve lost teeth due to accident, injury, or gum disease, Dr. Belton or Dr. Schrimper can create permanent dental bridges for our Rocky Mount, NC dentistry patients to fully restore your smile.
 A bridge not only fills the gap, but it also prevents the remaining teeth from shifting inward and crowding.
 Bridges can also correct misaligned bites, improve chewing function and speech articulation, and provide internal facial structure to give Rocky Mount patients a more youthful appearance.
 To learn more about how dental bridges can benefit you, give us a call today!

 A dental bridge is a string of prosthetic teeth used to replace up to three missing teeth in a row.
 The remaining teeth at the ends of the gap in your smile will receive a dental crown, with artificial teeth suspended between them.
 Most bridges are made of dental porcelain due to this material’s remarkable ability to resemble natural tooth enamel.
 Additionally, porcelain is durable enough to withstand the daily pressures of chewing and can last for several years before a replacement is needed.